ladybug-tools/spider/gbxml-viewer/README.md

 ### HUD ~ Heads-up Display

+* 2018-03-05 ~ Check prettiness of display of a greater variety of files
-* 2018-03-05 ~ Goal: surfac + two adjacents all visible at once
+* 2018-03-05 ~ Goal: surface + two adjacent: all visible at once
 	* 2018-03-05 ~ Drop description
 	* 2018-03-05 ~ Reduce selects to 5
 * 2018-03-04 ~ Identify adjcent spaces